 - Combination RV Washer Dryer

 - Portable and Storable RV Washer Dryer

 Variations Across the Above Three Types:

 - Non Vented – Non-vented machines heat air inside the drum and tumble it through the clothes.
 This creates steam within the drum.
 Cold water is then used to cool the outside of the drum.
 This condenses the steam to water which is pumped into the RV’s drain and holding tank.
-Most RV’ers in know will disregard Non Vented RV Dryers as an option.
+Most RV’ers in-the-know will disregard non-vented RV dryers as an option.

 The Good Stuff

 - Generous Capacity.
 Load size is close to what you would expect at home.

 - Faster Loads – You can dry a load and wash a load at the same time

 - These dryers are all vented which means they don’t use water to dry the clothes.
 They dry clothes faster and don’t hinder your water tanks as a result of drying.

 - Because they’re not the industry standard, many RVs can’t accommodate their size.
 You may have to do some serious alterations to your RV if you want to go this route.